 Choosing to stop drinking alcohol doesn’t make me any better than you, nor does it make me worse off.

-I’ll still accept you whether you drink beer, wine, ginger ale, or water.
+I’ll still accept you whether you drink beer, wine, soda, or water.

-The only change you can expect from me is that when I jump on that Zoom party call now, it’ll likely be a Moscow Mule mocktail I’m sipping on.
+The only change you can expect from me is that when I jump on that Zoom party call now, it’ll likely be a mocktail I’m sipping on.

 And, don’t worry, I’ll save one for you, too.